 Who will read and listen to my work?

 The National Music Theater Conference proudly hosts a select pool of readers and reviewers.
 All industry professionals in the world of music theater, our readers include directors, writers, composers, dramaturgs, and other artistic professionals.
 Final conference selections are made by NMTC Artistic Director Alexander Gemignani.
-To learn more, please visit our full list of 2020 on the
+To learn more, please view our full list below under "2021 NMTC Readers."

 When can I expect to hear back from you?

 Invitations to participate in the second round of consideration for NMTC will be extended on a rolling basis starting in mid-November.
-In mid-February, every applicant will receive a status notification letter via USPS.
-Final selections for the 2020 National Music Theater Conference will be extended in mid-April.
+By April, every applicant will be notified of their status.

 What does the National Music Theater Conference residency at the O’Neill entail?